aydotjs/ascpi-micro-questions/README.md

 # What's the organism that exhibits satellite phenomenon around Staphylococcus aureus
 # what's penumonia
 # What test can help you differentiate Pseudomonas aeruginosa from other members of the pseudomonas family
+# What are the major biochemical features of Shigella spp